Click the hyperlink to read the following important notices:

 If you tell us in writing to release your account information, we will do so and provide that information to the person you tell us to.

 Your account information is released to other carriers when you give us your permission.
 This most often occurs with respect to a sale of service they want to make or have made to you.
-Unless we are advised that permission from you has been granted, we do not release the information.
+Unless we are advised that you have granted permission, we do not release the information.

 We may provide account information to collection agencies when customers do not pay their bills.
 We restrict the use that can be made of this information to collection activities only for our charges and for the charges we bill for others.

 Other carriers use Hargray to bill for their charges.
 In this case, they provide us with information about you, including your calling patterns, and we bill you on their behalf.
-In turn, we provide them with non-sensitive information about your service, such as the date your service was established or disconnected, whether you have toll or 900 blocking services, whether you have a calling card and when it was issued, how you pay your bills and if they are paid on time.
+In turn, we provide them with non-sensitive information about your service, such as the date your service was established or disconnected, whether you have toll- or 900-blocking services, whether you have a calling card and when it was issued, how you pay your bills and whether they are paid on time.

 However, the telephone network does not recognize a number as published/listed or non-listed or non-published.
 Thus, the network will “pass” that number to interconnecting carriers (local, long distance, wireless) and to called parties.
 Only if the network (a) has the capability to block the number and (b) you have invoked a blocking mechanism will the called party (but not the carriers in between) be unable to see the calling number.